 Cost of Shipping Previews

-All preview DVD/tape shipping costs, TO and FROM the Festival, must be paid by the sender.
+If you select to submit a DVD, preview DVD shipping costs, TO and FROM the Festival, must be paid by the sender.

 We suggest that entries from outside of the U.S. be sent via Air Mail Registered or by an express service.
 We cannot accept preview entries shipped via air freight if customs and delivery fees have not been prepaid.